h4mmad/forex/README.md

 - Write unit tests
 - Assign a single user specific cache dir (eg. ~/.cache/forex/), current behaviour: create a cache file in the current dir
+- Remove api key and move to .env